 - Purchase goods and services.
 Residents may purchase or rent goods or services not included in their daily or monthly rate.
 An itemized bill for these goods or services is to be delivered at the end of every month.

 If your loved one is in a Missouri nursing home and you feel their rights are not properly being respected, you should contact the facility immediately and voice your concerns.
-If you have reason to believe that your loved one has been injured or otherwise suffered at a facility due to abuse or neglect, you should consider relocating them immediately as well as contacting a Columbia nursing home abuse lawyer as soon as possible.
+If you have reason to believe that your loved one has been injured or otherwise suffered at a facility due to abuse or neglect, you should consider relocating them immediately and contact a lawyer as soon as possible.

 Hiring a lawyer may make it possible for you to obtain compensation that can be used to aid your loved one’s recovery.
 In addition, a lawsuit sends an impactful message that cannot be ignored by the facility.
 With our help, you can ensure no one gets harmed in the same manner again.
 To learn more, contact Thomas Law Offices today.